adslbarxatov/MafiaHelper/docs/index.md

 ### Implemented game rules

-The game can be played by 6 to 20 people inclusive.
+The game can be played by 5 to 20 people inclusive.
 There is also a person moderating the game and using this application.

 <img src="/MafiaHelper/img/01_en.png" />

-When you launch the app, similar to the game itself, you’re prompted to specify the names of players and their roles.
+When you start the app, similar to the game itself, you’re prompted to specify the names of players and their roles.
 In reality, this is done using simple playing cards or special thematic cards.
 They’re distributed to players “in private”.
 Everyone (except the moderator) gets one role, which initially only he / she knows.